elakzo/elakzo/README.md

-şu - 👋 Hi, I’m @elakzo
+şu - 👋 Hi, I’m Ali ozkale
-- 👀 I’m interested in ... web tasarımı html, css, js
+- 👀 I’m interested in ... web design html, css
 -
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 elakzo/elakzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.